mtpatter/mtpatter.github.io/_pages/projects.md

 ### - NOAA
-I worked with the Open Commons Consortium as Technical Lead for the first stages of the NOAA Big Data Project (BDP).
+I worked with the Open Commons Consortium (OCC) as Technical Lead for the first stages of the NOAA Big Data Project (BDP).
 We developed a data commons for academic and scientific researchers working with NEXRAD level 2 radar data.
 I worked with the OCC NOAA Working Group to prototype a two-layer, hash-based, digital ID service that allows